Memory care is long-term care for people with Alzheimer’s and dementia

-What makes memory care different from assisted living?
+How is memory care different from assisted living?

 There’s 24 hour supervision and a higher staff to patient ratio for a greater level of care.

-How much does Alzheimer’s and dementia care cost?
+How much does memory care cost?

 What to look for in a memory care community

 At first glance, every community might seem the same and blur together.
 That’s why it’s helpful to have a way to compare them.

 Recommended for you: